rworang/movie-logger/README.md

 # Movie Logger (WIP)

-Movie Logger is a app to easily memorize what movies/tv shows/anime you have watched.
+Movie Logger is an app to easily memorize what movies/tv shows/anime you have watched.
 You can rate them, write private or public reviews, add them to lists, find new things to watch and much more.

 ## Back-End API